gscanlon21/notes/content/cook/_index.md

 # Ingredients

+## Vinegar
+There are unfiltered vinegars on the market that come with a lot of solids, and it's perfectly normal for those to have all kinds of chunky weirdness if they've sat for a little while.

+Wine vinegar has a wide range of normal behavior: it can get cloudy[^2] or develop sediment, and that's normal.
+Even filtered vinegar can develop cloudiness and still be perfectly safe.

+If your distilled vinegar gets cloudy, I'd worry.
+That shouldn't happen.
+Still, foreign bacteria do NOT grow well in vinegar.
+If your distilled vinegar is growing something, you probably know why.

+Commercially produced vinegar very seldom goes bad, unless you're storing it outside on your deck, or something.
+If you brew your own, your mileage may vary.

 ## Honey
 ##### How to Liquify Crystallized Honey
 Put the bottle in slightly hot water and it will liquify again.